Raku/toolchain-bikeshed/build.md

 The values hash contains the different cases.
 E.g. "windows" or "linux" for kernel.name or an empty string as fallback if no other key matches.

-The plattform specifica hashes may be nested for building a selection tree.
+The plattform specifics hashes may be nested for building a selection tree.

 For example:
 ```json